-Join Scott Simpson for an in-depth discussion in this video Using comments, variables, text, and numbers, part of Up and Running with AppleScript.
+Join Scott Simpson for an in-depth discussion in this video Using comments, variables, text, and numbers, part of Learning AppleScript.

 …So let's start making an AppleScript application.…The first thing I'll do, which I like to do with…all my projects, is start out the document with a comment.…Which in AppleScript is two dashes at the beginning of a line.…I'll add a blank line here and then I'll add a multiline…comment, which is signified by an opening parenthesis and an asterisk or star.…A multiline comment ends with a star and the closing parenthesis.…A multiline comment can be as long as you like.…And since AppleScript won't read it as program instructions,…you can type pretty much whatever you like in there.…Now, I'll click Run and you can see absolutely nothing happens program-wise.…